tale-toul/OCP4baremetalIPI/Ansible/README.md

 ## Add the ec2-user ssh key

 The playbook needs access to the private ssh key used to connect to the host as the user ec2-user.
-Actually it is not the playbook itself but the environment which has access to the ssh private key.
+Actually it is not the playbook itself but the shell environment which has access to the ssh private key.

-To make the ssh private key available add it to an ssh-agent by running the following commands:
+To make the ssh private key available to the shell, add it to an ssh-agent by running the following commands:

 ```
 $ ssh-agent bash